America’s Amazing Ghost Town

 I pointed to the displays of weapons.

 “Dodge City had marshals who collected guns from cowboys entering the city.
 Bodie, instead, had a murder a day.
 Everyone carried pistols, store clerks carried shotguns, and the Wells Fargo driver carried “the messenger”—a man with a gun that fired many rounds in succession at a force that could cut the torso of a potential bandit clean in half.
+Guns kept everyone on edge.
+But ultimately, it was laziness not violence or greed that did us in.

 The implications of Lottie’s insight drew me outdoors.